tehruhn/tehruhn.github.io/_posts/2024-12-02-fizzbuzz-in-powerchords.md

 you can find the full implementation [here](https://github.com/tehruhn/turing_complete_guitar). next up: implementing quicksort with pinch harmonics.

 edit: yes, i know the fretboard isn't actually infinite. pls no emails about the halting problem.

+credits : used claude for some stuff btw its super cool